-The audit of the accounts referred to in Article 137(1) CPR shall provide reasonable assurance on the completeness, the accuracy and the veracity of the amounts declared in the accounts.
+As explained in 3.1.1. amounts can be deducted from the accounts.
 For this reason, the amounts in the final interim payment application in relation to the accounting year submitted to the Commission by 31 July and the amounts included in the accounts for the respective accounting year could be different and discrepancies should be explained in this reconciliation table.

 Columns A and B